-In the framework of the existing Working Arrangements/Memorandum of Understandings between Frontex and the competent authorities of Third Countries, Frontex will take into consideration the deployment of national border guards from Third Countries as observers to the participating European Airports performing activities at the external borders of the EU upon an agreement with the hosting Member State.
+In the framework of the existing Working Arrangements/Memorandum of Understandings between Frontex and the competent authorities of Third Countries, Frontex invites national border guards from Third Countries as observers to the participating European Airports performing activities at the external borders of the EU upon an agreement with the hosting Member State.
 The Third Countries observers will be trained by Frontex during dedicated briefing(s).